PALNI/skills-inventory/README.md

  - WordPress Settings for Permalinks: Plain (note: you will need to change custom links throughout JavaScript to reflect your actual page numbers)
  - For User Lists / AMR Users, be sure to set cacheing to update hourly
  - For UPME:
- ...Display Name / User Link Options: Link to user profiles ...Profile Permalinks: User ID
+ ..- Display Name / User Link Options: Link to user profiles ..- Profile Permalinks: User ID
- ...Field for Profile Title: Display Name
+ ..- Field for Profile Title: Display Name
- ...Redirect After Login - View Profile
+ ..- Redirect After Login - View Profile
- ...Redirect After Registration - View Profile
+ ..- Redirect After Registration - View Profile

 2. Use Shortcodes to set up UPME pages